HathorNetwork/hathor-wallet/QA.md

 1. **Late backup**
     1. Reset wallet and start a new one without doing backup.
 It must show a yellow warning saying a backup must be done.
     1. Do the backup (following procedures in the 'Initialization' tests).
-The backup have to disappear.
+The backup message has to disappear.